ltiao/bore/README.rst

 * Free software: MIT license
 * Documentation: https://bore.readthedocs.io.

-A reference implementation of BORE (Bayesian Optimization as Density-Ratio Estimation)[1]_ in Python3, TensorFlow2.
+A minimalistic implementation of BORE: Bayesian Optimization as Density-Ratio Estimation [1]_ in Python 3 and TensorFlow 2.

 Features
 --------